bert2/microscope/README.md

 ### 0.5.1

-- Fixes a bug where the documentation of instructions with opcodes that have a trailing dot in their name could not be retrieved or navigated to.
+- Fixes a bug where the documentation of instructions with opcodes that have a trailing dot in their name could not be retrieved.
 - Adds a new custom UI for the details view, replacing the default grid UI.
 This is only a minor visual change, but enables future features like including instructions from compiler-generated classes or showing the CodeLens on classes.

 ### 0.5.0